callumcurtis/sandbox/experiments/introduction-to-rust/book/notes.md

 - Crate: tree of modules that produce a library (library crate) or executable (binary crate)
   - Smallest/atomic unit considered by the Rust compiler
   - Root: source file the compiler starts with for the crate; root module named `crate`
+  - The standard library is a crate named `std`; external crates have their own unique names
 - Package: contains crates; unit in Cargo for building, testing, and sharing crates; has a Cargo.toml
   - Created using `cargo new <package> [--lib]`
   - Cargo.toml describes how to build crates in the package